 4 If a pupil is a victim of this, they will also need to be spoken to.
-A senior member of staff will also need to be informed so that they can help the relevant member of staff follow up the incident.
+A senior member of staff will also need to be informed so that they can help the relevant member of staff follow up the incident and record appropriately.